Terminal-Omega/Castle-Summerfall/README.md

 - - - -

 # How to play<a name="play"></a>
-The goal of the game is to save your family at the lowest level of the castle.
-In order to to that you need to find the stairs on each level in order to decend.
-Defeating whatever bosses you meet along the way.
-There are several things you can do inorder to help yourself beat the bosses and decend the floor.
+The game's goal is to save your family at the lowest level of the castle; to do that, you will need to find the stairs on each level to descend deeper into the castle's dungeon.
+As you dive deeper into the castle's dungeon, you will fight many bosses as the entrance to the stairs to the next level is always guarded by some form of a powerful boss.
+You can do several things to help yourself beat each floor's boss.
 You can look around the floor moving through rooms to find weapons that do more damage.
 You can also find spells and magic items to boost your stats for a certain amount of time to help beat the boss.
-The floors are randomly generated, so you won't the get the same experience twice.
+The floors are also randomly generated, so you will never get the same experience twice.

 - - - -